RiyaNemade/powerbi_dashboard/README.md

 Peak sales hours were between 10 AM to 2 PM, with high traffic recorded during weekdays.

-SQL Query File

-The SQL queries used in this analysis are contained in the provided PDF file Coffee Shop Analysis.pdf.
-The queries extract insights such as:
+The SQL queries used in this analysis are contained in the provided PDF file  The queries extract insights such as:

 Monthly sales trends